MEDS-SBBG-milkweed/milkweed-site-finder/README.md

 The milkweed-site-finder repository contains all of the R code in order to build the Rshiny interactive web dashboard to facilitate field survey planning for the Santa Barbara Botanic Garden staff for identifying high priority survey locations for early-season milkweed in the Los Padres National Forest (LPNF).
 For additional information regarding the milkweed-site-finder use please visit the technical documentation for this project

 ## Data
-All data products hosted in this dashboard can be found in the [milkweed-mod](https://github.com/milkweed-mod/milkweed-mod) repository within the milkweed-mod Github organization.
+All data products hosted in this dashboard can be found in the [milkweed-mod](https://github.com/milkweed-mod/milkweed-mod) repository within the MEDS-SBBG-milkweed Github organization.

 ## Usage